Jorritboer/research_internship_report/report.typ

 A _run_ of a Büchi Automaton $A$ on an $omega$-word $w=sigma_0 sigma_1 dots in Sigma^omega$ is an infinite sequence of states $s_0,s_1,... in S^omega$, such that $s_0$ is the initial state and for every $n in omega$, $s_(n+1) in delta(s_n,sigma_n)$.
 A run is _accepting_ if it passes through an accepting state infinitely many times.
 Equivalently (because $F$ is finite), a run $rho=s_0,s_1,...$ is accepted if ${i | s_i in F}$ is an infinite set.
 A word $w$ is accepted by a a Büchi automaton $A$ if there is an acccepting run of $A$ on $w$.
 Finally, the accepted language $L(A)$ of a Büchi automaton, is the set of words accepted by $A$.

-Indeed we now see that the accepted language for the example automaton is $(mono("request") dot mono("process")^*dot mono("return"))^omega$.
+Indeed we now see that the accepted language for the example automaton is $(mono("request") dot mono("process")^*dot mono("return"))^omega$, where $*$ indicates repeating some set of letters/transitions some finite number of times (including zero) and $omega$ indicates repeating indefinitely.
 That is, the machine gets a request, processes for at most some _finite_ number of transitions and then returns some result.
 It does not get stuck processing indefinitely.

 == Parity Tree Automata
 Büchi automata are actually a specific instance of parity tree automata.
 In this section we introduce this more general automaton.
 The coincidence results presented in @results:buchi in fact not only hold for Büchi automata, but also for parity tree automata.